RobotLocomotion/drake-ci/setup/mac/README.md

 ### `provision_image`

 A script to perform image provisioning.
-It installs prerequisite packages for drake-ci and drake.
+It is meant to be copied into an image and run by hand.
+It performs some setup before cloning drake-ci and drake to install their prerequisite packages, and then performs some cleanup.

 It accepts no arguments.